rajeshrideshmukh/missingskill-learning/javascript/js-advance.md

     ```
 2. Using object literal notation

-   This is mostly prefered than the Array constructor.
+   This is mostly prefered than the Object constructor.

    Syntax :